REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 6. Through any other means that results in the Title IX Coordinator receiving the person’s verbal or written Report.

-5.2 Upon receiving a Report containing allegations of Title IX Sexual Harassment, the Title IX Coordinator will promptly contact the Complainant to discuss the availability of Supportive Measures (whether or not a Formal Complaint is filed), consider the Complainant’s wishes with respect to Supportive Measures, and explain the Title IX Complaint Resolution Process, including the option to file a Formal Complaint.
+5.2 Upon receiving a Report containing allegations of Title IX Sexual Harassment, the Title IX Coordinator will promptly contact the Complainant to discuss the availability of Supportive Measures (whether or not a Formal Complaint is filed), consider the Complainant’s wishes with respect to Supportive Measures, and explain the Complaint Resolution Process, including the option to file a Formal Complaint.

 6. FILING A FORMAL COMPLAINT OF TITLE IX SEXUAL HARASSMENT AND INITIAL RESPONSE